haru3613/getting-started-solution-template/README.md

   /devices/+/downlink
   /devices/+/ack
   ```
- `ack` is a topic dedicated to acknowledgment of your device after a downlink has been received.
+ `ack` is a topic dedicated to acknowledgment of your device (uplink) after a downlink has been received.
   But you can change them to
   ```
   /*any*/*path*/*here*/+/*any_uplink_name*
   /*any*/*path*/*here*/+/*any_downlink_name*
   /*any*/*path*/*here*/+/*any_ack_name*
   ```
 "+" is a wildcard enabling to fetch all topics from this node, so that all event can be triggered.
 Murano expect this field *+* will always represent *identity* field.
-You have to be sure on devices side, pattern for *publihsing* and also *subscribing* are similar and contain each their *identity* field at this location).
+You have to be sure on devices side, pattern for *publihsing* and also *subscribing* are similar and contain each their *identity* field at this location.
 For some reason, if you cannot have the same mapping with topic pattern, you have to create a Rule to republish to desired topics to your device or murano (bi-directional).
 [See there: use republish part](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).

 Now, any incoming message will be sent and interpreted in `cloud2murano`.
 And `vendor/c2c/transform` has a role of parser module, and can transform data, to be used in exosense.